SuperCowPowers/workbench/docs/api_classes/pipelines.md

         self.pipeline["feature_set"]["hold_out_ids"] = id_list
 ```

-Running a pipeline creates and deploys a set of SageWorks Artifacts, DataSource, FeatureSet, Model and Endpoint.
-These artifacts can be viewed in the Sagemaker Console/Notebook interfaces or in the SageWorks Dashboard UI.
+Running a pipeline creates and deploys a set of Workbench Artifacts, DataSource, FeatureSet, Model and Endpoint.
+These artifacts can be viewed in the Sagemaker Console/Notebook interfaces or in the Workbench Dashboard UI.

 !!! note "Not Finding a particular method?"
-    The SageWorks API Classes use the 'Core' Classes Internally, so for an extensive listing of all the methods available please take a deep dive into: [SageWorks Core Classes](../core_classes/overview.md)
+    The Workbench API Classes use the 'Core' Classes Internally, so for an extensive listing of all the methods available please take a deep dive into: [Workbench Core Classes](../core_classes/overview.md)